DataDog/documentation/content/en/integrations/guide/azure-terraform-setup.md

 {{< /code-block >}}

 3. Run `terraform apply`.
-Wait up to 10 minutes for data to start being collected, and then view the out-of-the-box [Azure overview dashboard][3] to see metrics sent by your Azure resources.
+Wait up to 10 minutes for data to start being collected, and then view the out-of-the-box Azure overview dashboard to see metrics sent by your Azure resources.

 ## Additional sections as needed